Proposals must be submitted online through OCALI Pass, a free online user account.

 We sincerely appreciate the time you take to complete the proposal process.
 Thank you for submitting!

-Notifications will be sent out via email to the primary presenter of each proposal in mid-June 2023.
+Notifications will be sent out via email to the primary presenter of each proposal during summer 2024.
 Please note that due to the significant number of proposals OCALICON receives, not all proposals will be accepted.